pharo-project/pharo-potentialEnhancementLogs/MenuNotes.md

 ```

-### we deprecated add: aString target: aTarget action: aSymbol
-We deprecated add: aString target: aTarget action: aSymbol because it was redundant with add:target:selector:
-but add:action: is still used.
-We should rename it into add:selector:

 ### creating ToggleMenuItem
 We are only creating ToggleMenuItem so we should merge the class with its superclass.

-### should check addList: and fromArray:
-- fromArray: is far from an exciting class creation message.
-- addList: has a variable addTranslatedList: that is not used.
-We should merge them and fix all the senders.

 ## Done